remarcmij/promise-demo/README.md

 With `<option>`:

-1. Consume an array of deferred resolved promises.
+1. Consume an array of delayed resolved promises.

    ```text
    <<< main starting >>>